Suryakumar Yadav: Later years

-In September 2025, Yadav captained the Indian side that won the 2025 Asia Cup.
+In September 2025, Yadav captained the Indian team that won the 2025 Asia Cup.
 During the tournament, he was fined 30% of his match fee for breaching the ICC Cricket Code of Conduct after he made comments dedicating the victory to the victims of the Pahalgam attack.
 Yadav later declared that he will donate his entire match fees of ₹2.8 million from the tournament to the Indian Army and the families of Pahalgam attack victims.
+Since early 2025, Yadav hit a lean patch, wherein he score just 244 runs at an average of 12.84 across 25 matches.
+In the home series against New Zealand in January 2026, he returned to scoring form, with 242 runs across five innings at an average of 80.66 and was awarded the player of the series.